annettedorothea/TodoMVC---Client/README.md

   "aceScenariosApiKey": "336ace6-a52f-11e8-98d0-529269fb1489",
   "aceScenariosBaseUrl": "https://acegen.de/",
   "clientVersion": "<version>",
-  "development": true | false,
-  "rootPath": "<root path as configured in your dropwizard yml file of the server, e.g. api>", "replayRootPath": "<root path as configured in your dropwizard yml file of the server, e.g. replay>", "timelineSize": <timeline size, e.g. 32>
+  "rootPath": "<root path as configured in your dropwizard yml file of the server, e.g. api>", "timelineSize": <timeline size, e.g. 32>
 }
 ```